hungyuenhei/portfolio/Competition Netflix Top 10/Business Questions and Demo.md

 ### Problem 6 Statement

-How do the cumulative weeks in the top 10 correlate with the total hours viewed in the first 28 days for the most popular shows
+How do the cumulative weeks in the top 10 correlate with the total hours viewed in the first 28 days for the most popular shows?

 ### Schema Setup